FruitbatM/airmed-doc-app/README.md

 - [Git](https://git-scm.com/) was used for version control.
 - [GitHub](https://github.com/) was used to store the project repository and deploy the site via GitHub pages.
 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) was used to generate HTML from site templates.
-- [Flask](https://flask.palletsprojects.com/en/1.1.x/) the project uses the Flask micro-web framework to simplify web server tasks.
-- [Werkzeug](https://palletsprojects.com/p/werkzeug/) - the project uses the Werkzeug WSGI library to manage the Web Server Gateway Interface and related tasks.
 - [PyMongo](https://pypi.org/project/pymongo/) contains tools for interacting with MongoDB database from Python.
-- [dnspython](https://pypi.org/project/dnspython/) is a DNS toolkit for Python.
 - [jQuery](https://jquery.com/) was used to simplify DOM manipulation.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes for the website.
 - [Font Awesome](https://fontawesome.com/) icons were used throughout the website for better user experience.